SelflessPotato/Typically_Bot/README.md

 # Typically_Bot

-Hello friendos!
+Henlo friendos!
 This repo contains the code to the Typically_Bot Discord bot, used on the [CommuniTree Discord server][1].
 If you have any suggestions, feel free to either create an issue here or message SelflessPotato#0102 on Discord!